What do you worry about more: Getting exercise, eating vegetables, or the air you breathe?

 - Filter out all of the solid particles.

 - Keep only the particles that are 2.5 microns (μm) or smaller.

 - Weigh the remaining particles in micrograms (μg).

 The units are μg/m³, since you’re weighing particles (in μg) in one m³ of air.

 For reference, human hair is around 70 microns wide, bacteria are 1 to 10 and viruses are 0.02 to 0.4.
 The EPA gives a helpful visualization:

 You might ask: Does it matter what the actual particles are?
 Is 50 μg/m³ created by burning coal or manufacturing cement or natural dust equally harmful?
 The answer is no (heard of asbestos?) but we don’t really know how much these differences matter in practice.

 A better measure than deaths is disability-adjusted life years or DALYs.
 This is the number of years of life lost plus an adjustment for non-lethal conditions that make life worse.
-For example, schizophrenia is pretty bad, so this measure counts who becomes schizophrenic for a year as losing half a DALY.
-Looking at DALYs lost to different causes gives a similar picture:
+For example, schizophrenia is pretty bad, so this measure counts someone who becomes schizophrenic for a year as losing half a DALY.
+Looking at DALYs lost to different causes gives a similar picture to deaths:

 These numbers are only for ambient air pollution, e.g., due to cars, power plants, and manufacturing.
 Indoor air pollution comes on top of this.

 How particles hurt you

 We worry about tiny particles because they seem most harmful, particularly in terms of how chronic exposure leads to long-term health problems.

 Tiny particles do cause lung cancer, but that’s one of the smaller harms.
 More than half of harms don’t come from the lungs at all, but from diabetes and cardiovascular disease.
 Here are the DALYs lost in the US in 2019:

 How particles manage to do all this is still a subject of research.
 The basic story seems to be that tiny particles easily get through the lungs into the bloodstream.
-These foreign particles then activate your immune system, which sort of goes on a rampage, causing all sorts of problems.
+These foreign particles then activate your immune system, which sort of goes on a rampage, causing tons of problems.

 Why so much cardiovascular disease?
 Well, you can probably guess where the blood goes after it leaves the lungs.